Centralization Vs Decentralization in Altcoin Governance

 4. Transparency and Accountability: Community involvement ensures transparency and accountability in altcoin governance.
 Through open discussions and voting processes, community members can hold the governing bodies accountable for their decisions and actions.

-See also Impact of Global Economic Policies on Altcoins
+See also History and Evolution of Altcoins

 Influencing Altcoin Governance